-Luckily, proper packing methods and materials can help you sleep easier.
-Bubble wrap is a moving mainstay and can work wonders for protecting your items.
-The following fragile items require the most protection during your move and should be wrapped carefully with bubble wrap to prevent damage.
+Luckily, proper packing materials and methods can help you sleep easier.
+Bubble wrap is one of the best packing materials which helps for protecting your items.
+Below fragile items are delicate require maximum protection during your move.
+So, they should be wrapped carefully with bubble wrap to prevent damage.

 After a long, stressful move, you may anxiously await the moment you can relax in your new home with a nice glass of wine-only to tear open the box and find nothing but shards of shattered glass.

-To pack china cups, place a piece of balled up packing paper or bubble wrap inside the cup for support.
+When packing coffee mugs and tea cups, place a piece of balled up packing paper or bubble wrap inside the cup for support.
 You should also wedge some bubble wrap or packing paper between the cup's handle and the body of the cup to prevent the handle from cracking off of the cup.
 Place your cup face-up on a square piece of bubble wrap cut to size (just larger than the cup).
-Fold the bubble wrap around the cup so that it covers its surface completely, and fold the edges inside of the cup.
+Fold the bubble wrap around the cup so that it covers its surface completely and fold the edges inside of the cup.
 Set each wrapped cup inside a cell box compartment, making sure to fill any empty space will more crumpled paper or packing peanuts.

 Glass cabinet doors and shelves

-If you have a hutch or cabinet with glass doors or shelves, they should be properly protected for your move.
+If you have a china cabinet or a furniture with glass doors or shelves, they should be properly protected for your move.
 First, remove the shelves from inside the cabinet and remove the doors by unscrewing them from the hinges.
 Carefully wrap each shelf and door in packing paper first, then with bubble wrap.
 Secure all wrappings with tape.